Definition of Investment Banking

 Investment Banking Vs Private Equity

-It is an advisory service for capital raising and merger & acquisitions while private equity is the investment of funds collected from wealthy individuals, pension funds, insurance companies, etc.
+It is an advisory service for capital raising and mergers & acquisitions while private equity is the investment of funds collected from wealthy individuals, pension funds, insurance companies, etc.

 Advantages and Disadvantages